1946 Kilmarnock by-election

-The 1946 Kilmarnock by-election was a by-election held on 5 December 1946 for the British House of Commons constituency of Kilmarnock in Ayrshire.
+The 1946 Kilmarnock by-election was a by-election held on 5 December 1946 for the House of Commons constituency of Kilmarnock in Ayrshire.

 Vacancy

 The seat had become vacant on 2 October 1946 when the Labour Member of Parliament (MP), Clarice Shaw had resigned her seat.
 She died on 27 October at the age of 63.

 Shaw had held the seat since the general election in July 1945, but ill-health had prevented her from ever attending the House of Commons.

 Candidates

 The Labour Party candidate was 35-year-old Willie Ross, a schoolteacher before World War II who was recently demobilised from the British Army, where he had risen to the rank of Major.
 At the 1945 general election he had unsuccessfully contested the Ayr Burghs constituency.

 The Unionist candidate was Lieutenant-Colonel George E. O. Walker, who had also been the Unionist candidate at the general election.
 The Scottish National Party fielded George Dott.